wpilibsuite/frc-docs/source/docs/software/advanced-gradlerio/compiler-args.rst

 Using Compiler Arguments
 ============================

 Compiler arguments allow us to change the behavior of our compiler.
 This includes making warnings into errors, ignoring certain warnings and choosing optimization level.
+When you compile your code a variety of flags are already included by default which can be found `here <https://github.com/wpilibsuite/native-utils/blob/0055bc77da9d9d37e0876d04af53b7317b78174f/src/main/java/edu/wpi/first/nativeutils/WPINativeUtilsExtension.java#L37>`.
 Normally we would pass them in as flags when compiling our code but this doesn't work in GradleRIO.
 Instead we have to modify our build.gradle.

 C++
 ---